bobbyroe/Post-processing-with-TSL/README.md

 # Three.js + WebGPU Post-Processing Effects

-In this beginner-friendly workshop, we wire up a WebGPU renderer in Three.js and stack post-processing passes step by step.
-Along the way you’ll sharpen the essentials like asset loading, TSL operators and animation so you can create amazing 3D on the web.
+In this beginner-friendly project, we'll leverage the WebGPU renderer in Three.js and layer post-processing passes step by step.
+Along the way we’ll sharpen the essentials like asset loading, TSL operators and animation so you can create amazing 3D on the web.
 Start here, then level up effect-by-effect.
 If it helps, drop a sub and explore my other tutorials/resources.

 Watch the tutorial on [YouTube]()